threeandthreee/Archipelago/worlds/kh1/docs/kh1_en.md

 # Kingdom Hearts Randomizer Setup Guide

-##Setting up the required mods
+## Setting up the required mods

 BEFORE MODDING, PLEASE INSTALL AND RUN KH1 AT LEAST ONCE.

-1. Install OpenKH and the LUA Backend.
+1. Install OpenKH and the LUA Backend

     Download the [latest release of OpenKH](https://github.com/OpenKH/OpenKh/releases/tag/latest)

     Extract the files to a directory of your choosing.

-    Open `OpenKh.Tools.ModsManager.exe` and run first time set up.
+    Open `OpenKh.Tools.ModsManager.exe` and run first time set up

     When prompted for game edition, choose `PC Release`, select which platform you're using (EGS or Steam), navigate to your `Kingdom Hearts I.5 + II.5` installation folder in the path box and click `Next`

     When prompted, install Panacea, then click `Next`

-    When prompted, check KH1 plus any other AP game you play and click `Install and configure LUA backend`, then click `Next`.
+    When prompted, check KH1 plus any other AP game you play and click `Install and configure LUA backend`, then click `Next`

-    Extracting game data for KH1 is unnecessary, but you may want to extract data for KH2 if you plan on playing KH2 AP.
+    Extracting game data for KH1 is unnecessary, but you may want to extract data for KH2 if you plan on playing KH2 AP

     Click `Finish`

 2. Open `OpenKh.Tools.ModsManager.exe`

-3. Click the drop down menu at the top-right and choose `Kingdom Hearts 1`
+3. Click the drop-down menu at the top-right and choose `Kingdom Hearts 1`

 4. Click `Mods>Install a New Mod`